ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 Construction imputation links are calculated using a consistent approach to constructed data as applied in the Ratio of Means imputation method.
-For given imputation class and target variable, the construction imputation link uses the sum of the clean responses in the target period divided by the sum of the responders' auxiliary values for the target period.
+For a given imputation class and target variable, the construction imputation link uses the sum of the clean responses in the target period divided by the sum of the responders' auxiliary values for the target period.